CHESS QUERY LANGUAGE (March 2004)

 1.Qe4 Bb4+ 2.Kd8 e1Q 3.Qa8+ Kxa8 4.Bd5+ Kb8 5.Rb7+ Ka8 6.Rxb5+ Ka7 7.Rb7+ Ka8 8.Rxb4+ Ka7 9.Rb7+ Ka8 10.Rb1+ Ka7 11.
 Rxe1 Ng1 12.Rb1 h1Q 13.Rb7+ Ka8 14.Rh7+ Kb8 15.Rxh1 f2 16.Rh7 f1Q 17.Rb7+ Ka8 18.Rb1+ Ka7 19.Rxf1 and White has captured three Queens with the Zwickmühle, and wins.

 You can download Chess Query Language for free.
-It comes with that manual and several sample .cql scripts.
+It comes with a manual and several sample .cql scripts.
 It is a command line-program, but the Czech study composer Emil Vlasák offers VisualCQL, a little utility for a bit more comfort in a Windows environment.
-There is also a - not too often visited - CQL Forum.

 © Tim Krabbé, 2004, 2005